ikietzman/purple_barn_owl/README.md

 - trustedDeviceID
 - applicationIP

-The userID, userToken, and trustedDeviceID will be subjected to some authentication/authorization middleware, so you may need to look into the database to decide what combinations are appropriate to user together.
+The userID, userToken, and trustedDeviceID will be subjected to some authentication/authorization middleware, so you may need to look into the database to decide what combinations are appropriate to use together.

 The applicationIP goes through a separate piece of middleware which checks that 1) the application IP exists in the database, 2) the application at that IP is not compromised, and 3) the application at that IP is currently available.
 Again, this must match data found in the database.